michaelcourcy/kasten-prometheus-stack/readme.md

  immediately at risk.
 - kasten-service-down and kasten-executor-down: detect if one of the kasten service or one of the kasten executor is down.
 If that happens it's a very bad sign and
+- kasten-event-group: different global events that kasten can send, for instance kasten has detected that an an attempt to tamper an immutable backup has been done or a policy does not validate anymore.

 To check your rules are properly deployed go in the prometheus UI > Status > Rules and check that you have an entry `./kasten.rules`.
 Check that the rules are OK, you should see the last evaluation of the rules.